[Watch] PowerPoint Template Tips and Tricks

 This is a terrible idea because it almost never works and there’s more likely to lead to serious problems down the road.
 All PowerPoint experts will say to not embed fonts.

-If you want to use custom fonts and still have them be visible, you can save your presentation as a PDF.
+If you want to use custom fonts and have them display properly in your slides, can save your presentation in the PDF file format.
+For help with this, see our article here.

 Most tools come with a manual or some kind of set of instructions.
 Your template should be no different.